Living in North Berwick

 Is North Berwick a good place to live?

-How safe is North Berwick?
+What is the population of North Berwick?

-What schools are in North Berwick?
+What are the schools in North Berwick like?

 Where does this data come from?